North Korean Women's Hockey Players Arrive To Begin Olympic Training With South

 As NPR's Elise Hu reported earlier this week, many South Koreans have also expressed their dismay with joining Pyongyang in the games, reporting, "In Seoul, protesters Monday set fire to the North Korean flag and a photo of Kim Jong Un.
 The South Korean president's approval rating has dropped in recent days as well."

 In a gesture that seemed certain to be received with even more skepticism, North Korea's state media called for "all Koreans at home and abroad" to make a "breakthrough" for unification of the divided peninsula without outside interference.
-It said military drills with "outside forces" as being unhelpful – an apparent reference to joint U.S.-South Korea war games that have raised the ire of Pyongyang in the past.
+It described military drills with "outside forces" as being unhelpful – an apparent reference to joint U.S.-South Korea war games that have raised the ire of Pyongyang in the past.

 KCNA said Koreans should "promote contact, travel, cooperation between North and South Korea" and that Pyongyang would "smash" any efforts by outside forces to block reunification.